ORAL & MAXILOFACIAL SURGERY

 Tempro-Mandibular Joint Dysfunction Syndrome (TMJ) is a common condition affecting a wide variety of people.
 TMJ is characterized by severe headaches, jaw pain of varying degrees, grinding teeth, and an intermittent ringing in the ears.
-The vast majority of TMJ sufferers are unaware that the root cause of these problems is something that a dentist can effectively treat.
+The vast majority of TMJ sufferers are unaware that the root cause of these problems is something that Dr. Trujillo can effectively treat.

-The symptoms of TMJ are debilitating and can greatly interfere with every day life.
-The comfort and general well being of the patient is at the heart of the dental practice, so pain relief is the first consideration of the dentist.
-The dentist is able to test, diagnose, and devise an immediate plan to treat the underlying causes of the TMJ disorder.
+The symptoms of TMJ are debilitating and can greatly interfere with everyday life.
+The comfort and general well being of the patient is at the heart of TRU Dental, so pain relief is the first consideration of Dr. Trujillo.
+She is able to test, diagnose, and devise an immediate plan to treat the underlying causes of the TMJ disorder.

 Reasons for treating TMJ

 TMJ sufferers report that their symptoms generally worsen during periods of prolonged or unexpected stress, and that intense outbreaks of the condition can lead to neck pain and dizziness.

 The most common cause of TMJ is the misalignment of the teeth, often called “bad bite.”
 It is possible for Dr. Trujillo to realign or adjust the teeth without the need for painful or expensive surgeries.
 The realignment/adjustment will stop the pounding headaches, the jaw pain, and the dizziness.